embeddedmz/ftpclient-cpp/README.md

 ```

 ## Installation
-You will need CMake to generate a makefile for the static library to build the tests or the code coverage
+You will need CMake to generate a makefile for the static library or to build the tests/code coverage
 program.

 Also make sure you have libcurl and Google Test installed.